Adaptations of The Chronicles of Narnia: Netflix

 On October 3, 2018, the C.S.
 Lewis Company announced that Netflix had acquired the rights to new film and television series adaptations of the Narnia books.
 According to Fortune, this was the first time that rights to the entire Narnia catalogue had been held by a single company.
 Entertainment One, which had acquired production rights to a fourth Narnia film, also joined the series.
 Mark Gordon, Douglas Gresham and Vincent Sieber will serve as executive producers.
 In December of that year, Magee confirmed via Twitter that he was not involved with the new productions.

 On June 12, 2019, Gordon hired Coco co-writer Matthew Aldrich to be the creative architect of the Netflix adaptation.
 In July 2023, it was announced that Greta Gerwig had been hired to write and direct at least two Narnia films for Netflix.
-Gerwig's adaptation will release exclusively in IMAX theaters on Thanksgiving Day in 2026, before premiering on Netflix in December 2026.
-Casting notices for young actors to appear in a first installment were released in 2025, with news outlets suggesting that the number of roles being cast for pointed to an adaptation of either The Magician's Nephew or The Silver Chair In March and April 2025, listings from Production Weekly and Production List referred to the production as Narnia: The Magician's Nephew.
+Gerwig's adaptation was planned to release exclusively in IMAX theaters on Thanksgiving Day in 2026, before premiering on Netflix in December 2026.
+However, the film was delayed until February 12, 2027, with the additional announcement the film would receive a full wide theatrical release.
+Casting notices for young actors to appear in a first installment were released in 2025, with news outlets suggesting that the number of roles being cast for pointed to an adaptation of either The Magician's Nephew or The Silver Chair.
+In March and April 2025, listings from Production Weekly and Production List referred to the production as Narnia: The Magician's Nephew.
 Producer Amy Pascal said that filming was expected to start in July 2025.
 The Times reported in 2024 that filming would take place at Shepperton Studios.
 Throughout April and May 2025, THR announced that Emma Mackey, Daniel Craig, Meryl Streep, and Carey Mulligan had entered negotiations to join the cast, with Mackey officially cast as the White Witch.
-The filming for the first film began on August 11, 2025 in London.
+The filming for the first film began on August 11, 2025 in London, and was completed by the end of January 2026.